reemaprajapati/navigation-jetpack/README.md

 # navigation-jetpack

-Navigation in android (along with Deeplink) using Android Navigation Components.
+Navigation in android (along with Deeplink) using Navigation Architecture Components.